Janice D. Pata, Ph.D.

 Director, Division of Scientific Cores

-Associate Professor, Department of Biomedical Sciences, School of Public Health, University at Albany
+Associate Professor, Department of Biomedical Sciences, College of Integrated Health Sciences, University at Albany

 B.S., California Institute of Technology